jojosisa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Additional Findings:  *Refer to 'farmers.bliu.pdf'*
-- With These Challenges, Swahili Trigrams Translated in English – All Topics –  Were More Informative Than Bi- or Quadgrams.
+- With These Challenges, Swahili Trigrams Translated in English – All Topics –  Were More Informative Than Bi- or Quadgrams
--
+- Tri-grams of English Questions Without a Topic, Still Focused on Farming:  e.g. Best Practices on Birthing Calves, Planting Maize and Starting a Poultry Farm
+- Cattle Tri-grams Focused on Giving Birth, Milk Production, and Health
+- Kenyan Chicken Farmers Asked About Young Chicks, Laying Eggs, and Medicines
+- Maize Farmers in Kenya Asked About the Best Fertilizer and Weed Control, Best Seeds and Planting
+- Tomato Farmers Asked About Planting, Best Seeds,  and Keeping Tomatoes Disease-Free

 ## Visualizations: *see file list below*